 In related research, T. Colin Campbell’s lab found over 20 years ago that rats consuming higher protein diets had higher ‘food efficiency’, meaning for every calorie of food they ate they gained more weight.
 The high-protein rats ate fewer calories but gained just as much weight.
 Researchers found some interesting possible mechanisms to explain this finding, primarily that the higher protein animals burned less energy in a process called thermogenesis.

 This suggests that protein may be more satiating, meaning you eat less to feel full, but it also may be more efficient at increasing body weight.
 In combining these two research findings perhaps we can suggest that cutting down on the animal foods, added fats and sugars, even cutting them out, leads to improved weight without counting calories due to lower ‘food efficiency’, among other things.
-Stay tuned for our January newsletter for more on weight loss.

 With that in mind, happy Thanksgiving and let the HEALTHY eating season begin!